Cost Estimation Guidance

 Australian Privacy Principle 5 Notice

-Release of Draft Guidance Note 3B - Deterministic Contingency Estimation for public and industry comment.
+Release of Draft Guidance Note 3A - Probabilistic Contingency Estimation for public and industry comment.

 Your submission, including any personal information supplied, is being collected by the Department of Infrastructure and Regional Development for the purpose of seeking public and industry comment on the approach and content of its proposed cost estimation guidance, in accordance with the Privacy Act 1988 (the Privacy Act).

 Your personal information will be stored securely by the Department.
 It may be used by the Department to make further contact with you about the consultation process.
 Your personal information will not be disclosed to any other third parties, except in the circumstances outlined below.

 Submissions, in part or full, including the name of the author may be published on the Department's website or in the Government's response, unless the submission is confidential.
 Confidential submissions (including author name) will not be published.
 Private addresses and contact details will not be published or disclosed to any third parties unless required by law.